EuroPython/website/data/pages-content/mentorship.md

 ## 2. Workshops ##

-### Ask Me Anything about CFP Workshop - Monday, 13 March 2023, 18:00 CET
+### Ask Me Anything about CFP Workshop - Tuesday, 14 March 2023, 18:00 CET

 We encourage anyone who has no or little experience submitting to EuroPython's CFP to join and ask questions.
 Questions can range from talk ideas, what makes a good proposal to what is the selection process of the talk.